Staying on Budget

 Pesto Veggie Pizza

-Pesto Veggie Pizza is so good it takes a real effort to only eat one portion.
+Pesto Veggie Pizza is so good that it takes real effort to only eat one portion.
 I love all the green vegetables.
 Try this pizza with your favorite toppings.

 Pesto Veggie Pizza is truly addicting.
 I think this is my absolute favorite pizza.
 I love the pesto sauce topped with delicious vegetables.
 You can change up the toppings to what you like.

 If you don’t have time to make pizza dough the local grocery usually has some in the freezer section.
 I remove the dough from the freezer in the morning and let it rest on the counter all day.
 Another option is to go to your local pizza shop and see if they will sell you only the dough.
-Most places will for about $2.00.
+Most places will for a very small charge.

 If you have time to make homemade pizza dough try Ree Drummond’s Pizza Dough